 On June 13, 2022, the Water Board approved the August 31, 2021, RAP Implementation Report, the June 30, 2021, Semi-Annual Post-Construction Groundwater Monitoring Report, the October 28, 2021, Semi-Annual Post-Construction Groundwater Monitoring Report, and the February 24, 2022, Request for Site Closure Report site.
 The Water Board also requested that the District prepare and submit additional closure documents including a Soil and Groundwater Management Plan, an interested party mailing list, and a Case Closure Summary Form, which are required in order to receive site closure.
 On September 1, 2022, the consultant submitted the Soil and Groundwater Management Plan to the Water Board for review and approval.
-The consultant prepared a mailing list of adjacent property owners and interested local agencies for eventual distribution of the Soils Management Plan once approved by the RWQCB and on October 25, 2022, the District submitted the list to the Water Board.
+The consultant prepared a mailing list of adjacent property owners and interested local agencies for eventual distribution of the Soils Management Plan once approved by the RWOCB and on October 25, 2022, the District submitted the list to the Water Board.
 On February 24, 2023, the District submitted the draft Case Closure Form to the Water Board.
 On April 28, 2023, the Water Board provided conditional approval of the Soil and Groundwater Management Plan and requested additional information in order to proceed with case closure.
 On June 28, 2023, the District submitted the additional information to the Water Board.
 On September 29, 2023, the Water Board approved the Addendum to the Soil & Groundwater Plan and requested the District prepare a Case Closure Summary Form to assist in the Water Board's closure process.
 The District and its consultant prepared the required document and on October 30, 2023, submitted the information to the Water Board.
 On April 2, 2024, the Water Board issued a Notice of Intent to Issue a No Further Action Letter for the site.
 The Notice was sent to adjacent businesses and property owners for public comment.
 The comment period ends June 3, 2024.
 The District is currently awaiting an advisory from the Water Board regarding any public comments raised by the adjacent businesses and property owners.
 On June 19, 2024, the Water Board sent a letter to the District stating that no comments were received from the adjacent business and property owners associated with the proposed site closure.
 The Water Board directed the District to destroy the ten (10) remaining monitoring wells on the property and provide a final well destruction report.
-The consultant is preparing a work plan and permit applications associated with the destruction of the monitoring wells.
+On July 16, 2024, the consultant submitted a well destruction permit application to Marin County.
+On August 5, 2024, Marin County approved the permit.
+The consultant is coordinating with the drilling contractor and Marin County a date to perform the work.

 Novato Bus Facility Dispatch and Fuel Island Buildings Roof Rehabilitation and Building Exterior Improvement, Contract No. 2024-BT-029.
-Staff is preparing design plans and bid documents for the rehabilitation of the Novator Bus Facility Dispatch Building and Fuel Island Building.
+Staff is preparing design plans and bid documents for the rehabilitation of the Novato Bus Facility Dispatch Building and Fuel Island Building.
 The scope of work includes rehabilitation of the existing roof system, replacing existing skylights and windows, cleaning and painting the exterior of the buildings, and installing an electric switch for emergency generator hook-up.